timstephens24/channelsdvr-docker/README.md

 wget https://raw.githubusercontent.com/jfrazelle/dotfiles/master/etc/docker/seccomp/chrome.json -O ${DOCKERDIR}/shared/chrome.json
 ```

-Personally I run it with docker compose, and I use hardware transcoding.
+Personally I prefer to run it with docker compose, and use hardware transcoding.
 My .env file has the DOCKERDIR, PUID, PGID, TZ, and LOCALTIME variables set, so if you don't use that make sure you change the variables below to the actual value.
 Also, if you want don't hardware transcoding (or it's not supported on your system) remove the last two lines:
 ```
 version: "3.8"
 services: